-The team began, and in less than 30 days from engagement, site 1 was migrated, equipment decommissioned and the site closed.
+The team began migration planning, and in less than 30 days from engagement, site 1 was migrated, equipment decommissioned and the site closed.

 Creativity Equals SavingsThree months into the project, the client initiated the first of three company-wide layoffs.
 The potential for project delay was significant as budgets were cut and internal team members eliminated.
 Our site strategy had to change.
 Immediate savings had to be found, or project failure could become a reality.

 David-Kenneth Group advised the client on various consequences and options, based on our previous experiences in the field.
-Still, at the end of the day, we had less people doing a broader range of activities
+Still, at the end of the day, we had fewer people doing a broader range of activities than before.

 David-Kenneth Group took an in-depth analysis of the standard operations cost schedule as well as the costs being incurred by the consolidation effort itself.
 On the operations side, we found that by tightly managing timing and priorities the client could avoid costly 6-figure renewals and maintenance fees on certain systems by refreshing and migrating before the existing contracts expired.
 On the consolidation plan, we found synergies by consolidating two nearby sites in a single effort.
 This avoided duplication of meetings and overhead as well as stretching limited headcount that much further.
 These two efforts alone resulted in immediate hard savings of $225K for site modules and labor as well as $125K in maintenance fees.